tardate/LittleArduinoProjects/README.md

-# 360 Little Electronics and Arduino Projects
+# 361 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [TL431/ShuntRegulator](./Electronics101/TL431/ShuntRegulator) - testing a TL431 voltage reference (regulator) circuit with manual course and fine trim.
+> Latest addition:sparkles: [TFT/Color128x128](./playground/TFT/Color128x128) - testing a 128x128 colour TFT LCD with a couple of different Arduino libraries.

 Just my collection of electronics projects, many involving an Arduino in one way or another.